-''' class cmd2.utils.ByteBuf(std_sim_instance: cmd2.utils.StdSim)

-Used by StdSim to write binary data and stores the actual bytes written '''
+- class cmd2.utils.ByteBuf(std\sim\instance: cmd2.utils.StdSim) Used by StdSim to write binary data and stores the actual bytes written class cmd2.utils.ContextFlag

 Used to capture stdout and stderr from a Popen process if any of those were set to subprocess.PIPE.
 If neither are pipes, then the process will run normally and no output will be captured.